project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 $$H =  \Delta E_A J_{N_Az}^{(A)} + \Delta E_B J_{N_Bz}^{(B)} + \hbar\omega\left(a^{\dagger}a +\frac{1}{2}\right) + U_A\left( a^{\dagger} + a \right)2J_{N_Ax}^{(A)} + U_B\left( a^{\dagger} + a \right)2J_{N_Bx}^{(B)}$$

-It's a bit full on so, won't worry, we won't investigate this Hamiltonian in all its generality today.
+It's a bit full on so we won't investigate this Hamiltonian in all its generality today.
 We'll focus on the case where:
 - System A and B have the same transition energy: $ \Delta E_A =  \Delta E_B =  \Delta E$
 - System A and B couple to the boson field in the same way: $U_A = U_B = U$
 - System A and B consist of the same number ot TLS: $N_A = N_B = N$